asd-noor/vivasoft-blogs/go-effective-concurrency/blog.md

 just became unavailable.
-You, on the other hand, who doesn't have any contract to prove that you're doing your job nor someone is waiting to pay you, holding a package of meat (probably rotten), inside a meat store where your delivery package may not be accepted or thrown away.
+You, on the other hand, who doesn't have any contract to prove that you're doing your job nor someone is waiting to pay you, holding a package of meat (probably rotten), inside a meat store where your delivery package may not be taken back or thrown away.

-Whatever happened to you, that's what has happened with that `greet()` function and the meat package is the garbage value or memory leak in technical terms.
+Whatever happened to you, that's what has happened with the `greet()` function and the meat package is the garbage value or memory leak in technical terms.

 ## Waitgroup